-- The sub-region has an employment rate of 80.1%, higher than national average; and also has higher economic activity at 82.3%. - Job density is high and the area is a net importer of labour, drawing workers from surrounding areas, benefiting from the neighbouring cities and their services and housing offer. - Jobs in innovative sectors (including high-tech manufacturing, science and technology) are higher than the regional average, although innovation jobs are highly concentrated in certain localities, such as Alderley Park, Trident and Hurdsfield industrial estates.
+- The sub-region has an employment rate of 79.6%, which is higher than the national average.
+It also has higher economic activity at 81.5%. - Job density is high and the area is a net importer of labour, drawing workers from surrounding areas, benefiting from the neighbouring cities and their services and housing offer.

+Availability of jobs in innovative sectors (including high-tech manufacturing, science and technology) is higher than the regional average, although innovation jobs are highly concentrated in certain localities, such as Alderley Park, Trident and Hurdsfield industrial estates.